Booking Travel — Published September 05, 2019 | 3 minute read

 Some things to consider beyond the obvious:

-Beyond credit cards and hotels, Uber, Lyft and Airbnb are working their way into business travel by offering partnerships specific to corporations.
+Beyond credit cards and hotels, Uber, Lyft and Airbnb are have worked their way into business travel by offering partnerships specific to corporations.
 These are worth checking out, especially with how prevalent ride-sharing has become.

-Twenty-first-century technology has created a “there must be apps for that” mindset among professionals.
-Indeed, there are plenty of apps on the market with both free and subscription offerings for keeping track of business travel expenses.
+There are plenty of apps on the market with both free and subscription offerings for keeping track of business travel expenses.
 Two stand out: Expensify and Zoho.
-The former comes at a $5 per month cost to the user, but for frequent travelers, the subscription is worth it.
 Expensify integrates with QuickBooks, while linking to other accounts like Uber to track spending.

 Zoho, on the other hand, is an all-encompassing app enabling users to take pictures of receipts on purchases made with company credit cards.